keepforever/keep-for-gatsby/src/pages/howToBook/index.md

 author: "KeepForever"
 ---

-Navigate to Info Tab and enter "showmethemoney" into the secret password input and my email will be revealed.
+Navigate to Info Tab and enter "purpledog" into the secret password input and my email will be revealed.